Smokers Express: Concept

 Upset not only by the non-smoking policy of most major airlines but also by the quality of other amenities such as food and in-flight entertainment, Walts conceived the idea of a "smokers airline".
 His company would not only allow smoking on flights, but encourage it by handing out free cigarettes and "full-size" ashtrays during flight.
 The airline also advertised free headsets (for listening to in-flight entertainment) and "real food for real people", which consisted of hamburgers, pizza, and steaks.

-Because Federal Aviation Administration restrictions prohibit smoking on flights within the United States, Smokers Express was intended to be a membership-based airline.
+Because Federal Aviation Administration restrictions prohibit smoking on flights within the United States, Smokers Express was intended to be a membership-based airline, which would have exempted it from the FAA's non-smoking restrictions.
 Customers would have been required to join and pay a $25 yearly fee, and only persons age 21 or older would have been allowed to join.
 A side effect to this policy was a promise that the flights would be free of "screaming babies."

+Walts and Richardson reportedly sought sponsorships from major tobacco companies as a source of funding, stating that any sponsors would receive a custom aircraft livery promoting the brand.

 Aircraft

 The company began by purchasing three McDonnell Douglas DC-9 aircraft, with the intention of leasing 27 additional DC-9s.
 The aircraft would have been renovated with a high-volume air recirculation system, as well as improved flame-retardant carpet.